-This is Fuzhou, the capital of Fujian province in the Southeast coast of China.
+This is Fuzhou, the capital of Fujian province in Southeast China.
 It’s the twelfth city I’ve visited in the mainland and it’s the hometown of my previous mentor in Northern Virginia, near Washington DC.
 I called him Daoshi.
 I’d fallen in love with him but of course, he was married.
 Everything he’d taught me prepared me for coming back to the mainland.

 This is going to open a lot of doors, allowing me to work anywhere and live in any hotel, apply for Chinese video streaming apps, and pretty much do anything that’s currently restricted.

 For several months, I felt completely hopeless.
 This year has really fucking sucked.
 But now, I’m starting to feel a little bit of hope.
 Now, I’m starting to feel that it’s finally going to be OK.